Mary Everest Boole: Life

-Mary Everest was born in England, the daughter of Reverend Thomas Roupell Everest, Rector of Wickwar, and Mary nee Ryall.
+Mary Everest was born in Wickwar, Gloucestershire, England, the daughter of Reverend Thomas Roupell Everest, the rector of Wickwar, and Mary.
 Her uncle was George Everest, the surveyor and geographer after whom Mount Everest was named.
 She spent the first part of her life in France where she received an education in mathematics from a private tutor.
 On returning to England at the age of 11, she continued to pursue her interest in mathematics through self-instruction.
 Self-taught mathematician George Boole tutored her, and she visited him in Ireland where he held the position of professor of mathematics at Queen's College Cork.
 Upon the death of her father in 1855, they married and she moved to Cork.
 Mary greatly contributed as an editor to Boole's The Laws of Thought, a work on algebraic logic.
 She had five daughters with him.

 She was widowed in 1864, at the age of 32, and returned to England, where she was offered a post as a librarian at Queen's College on Harley Street, London.
 In August 1865, her address was listed as 68 Harley Street in a Deed of Assignment in which she disposed of her husband's former house in Ireland, acting as the Executrix of his will.
 The deed was witnessed by "John Knights, Porter at Queens College, Harley Street, London and Jane White, Housekeeper at 68 Harley Street, London".
 As well as working as a librarian, she also tutored privately in mathematics and developed a philosophy of teaching that involved the use of natural materials and physical activities to encourage an imaginative conception of the subject.
 Her interest extended beyond mathematics to Darwinian theory, philosophy and psychology and she organised discussion groups on these subjects among others.
 At Queen's College, against the approval of the authorities, she organised discussion groups of students with the unconventional James Hinton, a promulgator of polygamy.
 This in part led to her mental breakdown and the dispersal of her children.

 In later life, she belonged to the circle of the Tolstoyan pacifist publisher, C. W. Daniel; she chose the name The Crank for his magazine because, she said, 'a crank was a little thing that made revolutions'.

 Mary took an active interest in politics, introducing her daughter Ethel to the Russian anti-tsarist cause under Sergei Stepniak.
 After the Boer war 1899-1902 she became more outspoken in her writings against imperialism, organized religion, the financial world and the tokenism she felt that Parliament represented.
 She opposed women's suffrage and probably for this reason has not generally been regarded as a feminist.
 She died in 1916, at the age of 84.

 Boole was a practitioner of homeopathic medicine.